Sources of Health-Related Statistics

 The Centers for Disease Control & Prevention (CDC) is a major source health care statistics.
 Here are some links within the CDC website for various types of data.

-These library-subscribed databases include statistics/data on a wide range of topics.
-Keyword-search them to find sources you may have missed.
+These library-subscribed databases include statistics or data on a wide range of topics.
+Search them to find sources you may have missed.

 Statista: The Statistics Portal

 Contains statistics and analysis on a wide range of topics, such as health care, economics, industry, market research, social issues, and much more.
 Covers the globe.

 Collects together documents, from a wide range of governmental and private sources, containing statistics and analysis on many topics including health care.